shekhargulati/good-docker-resources/README.md

 14. ​:memo: [Leveraging the dockerignore file to Create Smaller Images](https://blog.codeship.com/leveraging-the-dockerignore-file-to-create-smaller-images/): This is something that should be obvious to all of us but somehow we all forget to use it.
 We should use `.dockerignore` file to specify files that we don't want to be included in the image.

-15. ​:memo:​ [Managing Secrets ion Docker Swarm](https://semaphoreci.com/community/tutorials/managing-secrets-in-docker-swarm): An in-depth tutorial on how secret management works with Docker Swarm.
+15. ​:memo:​ [Managing Secrets in Docker Swarm](https://semaphoreci.com/community/tutorials/managing-secrets-in-docker-swarm): An in-depth tutorial on how secret management works with Docker Swarm.

     ​